jhuapl-boss/boss-manage/lib/stepfunctions/StepFunctionDSL.md

 # AWS Step Function DSL

-DP XXX: Should the DSL language and DSL compiler implementation be kept completely
-        seperate?
-(The DSL doesn't link states together, do ARN resolution, name states, etc)

 This document describes a domain specific language (DSL) for AWS Step Function (SFN) state machines.
 The using the Python stepfunctions library the DSL can be compiled down to the [AWS States Language][language definition].

-For more information on the Python [stepfunctions] library or its use visit the libraries page.
+For more information on the Python [stepfunctions library] or its use visit the libraries page.

-Insert Copyright Statement for the DSL specification
+__Insert Copyright Statement for the DSL specification__

 ## Table of Contents: